CurtisGRJones/CJResume/README.md

 - Allow ssh key to be passed into command for `scp` and `ssh` commands
 - Switch calaculator to use regex and not eval()
 - Move all .env files together for each environemnt
+- Version docker releases so website can be reverted if needed

 ### Bug Log
 - CSS is causing undesired style on firefox
 - webkit-scrollbar is still being publically implemented from caculator
-- Calculator not verically centered on production
 - Content not verically cented in content div
 - Copywright popping out when nav bar comes out